-Empowering Female Postdocs Through Mentorship: The Origins of the UC-Irvine Women In Research Community
+Empowering Postdoctoral Women Through Mentorship: A Spotlight on the UC-Irvine Women in Research Community

 Jenna N. Adams, Ph.D., Dervla Meegan-Kumar, Ph.D., Alie Male, Ph.D.